-CPUC staff reviewed 249 Corrective Action Plans (CAPs) during CY 2020 from all sources; a 31% drop from the previous year.
-CAPs are generated by accident investigations, identified system hazards, inspections, triennial audits, internal safety audits (conducted by RTAs), consumer complaints and potentially other sources.
-CPUC staff approved for closure 164 (66%) of those CAPs.
+CPUC staff reviewed 353 Corrective Action Plans (CAPs) during CY 2021; a 42% increase from the previous year.
+CAPs are generated by accident investigations, identified system hazards, inspections, triennial audits, internal safety audits (conducted by RTAs), consumer complaints, and potentially other sources.
+CPUC staff approved for closure 275 of those CAPs.
 The remainder are in various stages of completion and CPUC staff continues to monitor their progress.